ulrikdamm/Forbind/README.md

 # I’m intrigued.
 How do I learn more?

+For more examples, open the Xcode project and run the ForbindDemo iOS app.
+It has a few practical examples.
+Or you can just see the sources files for the [animation demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/ChainedAnimationsDemoViewController.swift) and the [network request demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/NetworkRequestDemoViewController.swift)

-The whole library is in the files bind.swift, combine.swift and dataStructures.swift.
+The whole library is in the files [bind.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Bind.swift), [combine.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Combine.swift) and [dataStructures.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/DataStructures.swift).
 Each file has comments explaining how it works in more detail.

 # What is the state of the project?

 It’s still very experimental, so I would love some feedback on it.
 I wouldn’t recommend relying on this for product code yet.
 If you have a good idea, or just questions, submit a pull request or contact me at @ulrikdamm on Twitter.

+Things that still needs to be considered:

+• General direction of the project (are there some fundamental flaws?)

+• Promise cancellation (support for cancelling an async operation if a promise is deallocated)

+• Handling of dispatch queues (currently promise callbacks are run on the same queue as the operation finished on)

+• More extensions for common UIKit/AppKit/Foundation methods to use Promise and Result instead of NSErrorPointer and completion blocks.